 Canada: travel by sea - The eTA is not required for US, Australian and British citizens.
 Other nationalities: a Visa may be required, please contact Canada consulate website for details. http://www.canada.ca/en/index.html

 Warning about the use of drones: the use of drones aboard PONANT ships, whether they are sailing at sea, at a port of call or anchored, is strictly forbidden.
 The use of drones on land in the Arctic and Antarctic regions is also strictly forbidden by international polar regulations.
 In other regions, it may be possible to use drones on land if permission has been obtained from the relevant authorities of each country and each region travelled through, as well as a pilot’s licence that should be obtained from your home country.
 Passengers are responsible for obtaining these permits; they should be able to present them at all times.
 Passengers who do not obtain these authorisations expose themselves to the risk of legal proceedings.

-Expedition programmes include activities such as Zodiac® landings (sometimes with "wet landing"), moderate walks to more active hikes, all accompanied by your expedition team of naturalist guides.
+Expedition programmes include activities such as landings in tender or local boats (sometimes with "wet landing"), moderate walks to more active hikes, all accompanied by your expedition team of naturalist guides.